zish/bashrc_enhancements/README.md

 ### License:

-bashrc_enhancements is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_bashrc_enhancements_ is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-bashrc_enhancements is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+_bashrc_enhancements_ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-A copy of the GNU Affero General Public License should be provided along with bashrc_enhancements.
+A copy of the GNU Affero General Public License should be provided along with _bashrc_enhancements_.
 If not, see <http://www.gnu.org/licenses/>.